Have you been asking yourself, “Should I sell my house or rent it?” Discover a complete guide on the pros and cons of renting and selling!

 Answering the question, “When should I sell my house, if at all?” is a complex and personal undertaking.
 If you have a strong, emotional attachment to the investment property, renting is a way to keep the home (and the memories it contains) in your possession while diversifying your revenue streams.
 If you’re at a point in your life where the proceeds from the sale mean more to you home equity can fund equally-memorable trips around the globe.
 Given the current market conditions and the relative uncertainty ahead, home selling may be the right financial option for you.
 Factor in the unexpected costs, labor, and frustration that can come from being a landlord, and a straightforward sale becomes all the more appealing.

 With that said, a straight sale isn’t the only option.
-A residential leaseback agreement allows you to sell your home at market value, cash in to leverage your home equity, and continue living in the familiar environment while paying market rent.
-The depreciation, maintenance costs, utilities, and everyday expenses become our responsibility — meaning you can enjoy the comfort of your home without the headaches.
-Plus, with your home equity in hand, you can apply it toward living the life you’ve always dreamed of.
+A sell and stay transaction allows you to sell your home, cash in to leverage your home equity, and continue living in the familiar environment as a renter.
+With your home equity in hand, you can apply it toward living the life you’ve always dreamed of.

-To learn more about Truehold’s Sale-Leaseback and discover an alternative to the traditional sale process, request our free residential leaseback agreement.
+To learn more about Truehold’s sell and stay transaction and discover an alternative to the traditional sale process, chat with one of our representatives today!

 FAQs